About this blog:

 About the person behind this blog:

-I grew up in New Jersey; my family sojourned in Louisiana but now lives in Georgia; I spent 21 years in Washington, D.C., but now live in rural Maryland.
+I grew up in New Jersey; my family sojourned in Louisiana but now lives in Georgia; I spent 21 years in Washington, D.C., but now live in an agricultural reserve in Maryland.

 I’m the author of Becoming Charlemagne, which was published in 2006 by HarperCollins.
 I’ve also written a biography of Charlemagne for middle-school kids, translated a medieval romance about Charlemagne, and published a book of poems about the gargoyles at Washington National Cathedral.
 I’ve contributed to a bunch of reference works, and my translations from Latin have appeared in The Heroic Age and Able Muse.
-I’m currently working on translations medieval poems, a book about modern medievalism, some original poems, and far too many other projects.
+When life allows, I continue to chip away at numerous projects, including translations of medieval poems, a book about the modern obsession with all things medieval, some original narrative poems, and a history of an African-American town in my corner of rural Maryland.

 From 1999 to 2009, I taught medieval literature at the University of Maryland University College.
 My classes met at the Shady Grove and College Park campuses; my students were highly motivated adult undergraduates.